-Ribét Academy is committed to making sure our students are able to achieve the goal of attending the best possible university for their interests when they graduate from high school.
+Ribét Academy is committed to making sure our students can achieve the goal of attending the best possible university for their interests when they graduate from High school.

 In the past 3 years our counselor, Jordan Dauzat, has led multiple students to Harvard, Stanford, Columbia, UCLA, Berkley, and many more.
-He is confident in the understanding of the college application process and has an outstanding ability to bring out student maximum potential.
-Students will not be seen as an applicant, but an asset to their future university’s student body
+He is confident in the understanding of the college application process and has an outstanding ability to bring out a student’s maximum potential.
+Students will not be seen as an applicant but as an asset to their future university’s student body.

 Advanced Placement Courses